hill system strawberries

 Finally, fertilize monthly starting from mid-spring through summer months using a balanced fertilizer mix applied according to package instructions for best results.
 This helps promote healthy foliage growth while also providing the necessary nutrients needed for optimal fruit production come harvest time.

-Hill system strawberry farm with black plastic mulch
+hill system strawberry farm with black plastic mulch

 Care tips for hill system strawberries